Sharing is caring!

 Even if your hotel doesn’t have a pool, find a resort pool available to the public.

 I went to Grand Elite Cave Suites and it was stunning.
 There is a refreshing pool, entertainment area with foosball and firepit, plus a big jacuzzi tub.
+Download a great read and you’re set for an awesome day.

 I paid 50 TL to enter for the day and received a towel, a locker, and first class service.
 The area is surrounded by fairy chimneys, so you have a cool view while you’re there too.